 - Almost all teachers – no matter how well they teach – have got hurtful feedback at one time or another.
 You are not alone!

 - Your students are like any group of people – some may be rude, many are not.
 Remember that harsh or hurtful comments are not the views of your class as a whole, only the views of that individual.

-- Some students may be hurtful in order to get a response from you (on internet message boards this is called “being a troll”).
+- Some students may be hurtful in order to get a response from you (on internet message boards this is called ‘being a troll’).
 Giving those students prominence (e.g. by showing the comment to the whole class) may simply encourage them.
 On the other hand, it can be helpful to remind students in class that balanced feedback is more likely to have a positive effect than harsh or hurtful comments.

-- collecting data on aspects of students’ learning experiences
+- collecting data on aspects of students’ learning experiences,

-- through classroom observations
+- through classroom observations,

 - reviewing course documents.

-In each case, we can design data collection instruments, gather, enter and analyse the data.
-The pedagogical advisor and teacher we can meet to review this evidence with the teacher and discuss multiple possibilities appropriate to their context, allowing the teacher the freedom to identify what will best suit their content, their own teaching and their constraints.
-The report prepared by the pedagogical advisor, in cases when it is not compulsory (see ‘evaluation’), remains confidential between the pedagogical advisor and the teacher.
+Depending on the needs of each case, we can design data collection instruments, collect, and analyse the data.
+We can then meet with the teacher to review this evidence and discuss possibilities appropriate to their context.
+This allows the teacher the freedom to identify what will best suit their content, their own teaching and their constraints.
+The report prepared by the pedagogical advisor, in cases when it is not compulsory, remains confidential between the pedagogical advisor and the teacher.

-You can subscribe to an Educational Newsletter.
+- Subscribe to an Educational Newsletter.
 These are some suggested links:

 - The Tomorrow’s Professor Mailing List of Stanford University: written by teachers for teachers, often interesting.

 - EducPros: a website and a newsletter dedicated to higher education in France, which often presents interesting news on pedagogical innovation worldwide.

 - “Café pédagogique”: in French and not focused on higher education, but interesting stuff and good articles.